anoopraju31/100xdevs_cohort/week 27/week-27.1/ReadMe.md

     3. **Kube Scheduler:**
         - It is a control pane component that **watches for newly created Pods** with no assigned nodes and selects a node for them to run on.
         - It is responsible for pod placement and deciding which pod goes on which node.
+    4. **Kube Controller Manager:**
+        - The **kube-controller-manager** is a component of the Kubernetes control plane that runs a set of controllers.
+        - Each controller is responsible for managing a specific aspect of the cluster's state.
+        - There are many different types of controllers.
+Some examples of them are:
+            - **Node Controller:** Responsible for noticing and responding when nodes go down.
+            - **Deployment Controller:** Watches for newly created or updated deployments and manages the creation and updating of RelpicaSets based on the deployment specifications.
+It ensures that the desired state of the deployment is maintained by creating or scaling ReplicaSets as needed.
+            - **ReplicaSet Controller:** Wataches for newly created or updated ReplicaSets and ensures that the desired number of pods replicas are running at any given time.
+It creates or deletes pods as necessary to maintain the specified number of replicas in the RelplciaSet's configuration.